rht-labs/enablement-docs/1-the-manual-menace/README.md

 4. Once successful; login to the cluster and navigate to the `<YOUR_NAME>-ci-cd`.
 You should see GitLab up and running. ![gitlab-up-and-running](../images/exercise1/gitlab-up-and-running.png)

-4. Navigate to gitlab.
-You can login using your cluster credentials using the LDAP tab displaying your `<LDAP_DESCRIPTION>` from previous steps
+4. Navigate to gitlab (if you have just skipped straight to this step; ask your tutor for the URL).
+You can login using your cluster credentials using the LDAP tab
 ![gitlab-ui](../images/exercise1/gitlab-ui.png)

 4. Once logged in create a new project called `enablement-ci-cd` and mark it as internal.
-Once created; copy out the `git remote add origin ...` instructions for use on the next step.
+Once created; copy out the `git url` for use on the next step.
 ![gitlab-new-project](../images/exercise1/gitlab-new-project.png)
 <p class="tip">
 Note - we would not normally make the project under your name but create an group and add the project there on residency but for simplicity of the exercise we'll do that here